zsa/kontroll/README.md

 Otherwise, you can download the latest release from the [releases page](https://github.com/zsa/kontroll/releases) and add it to your PATH.

 ## Prerequisites
 Make sure you have a recent version of Keymapp (v1.3.0+) running with a ZSA keyboard connected to your computer.
 In Keymapp's config page, make sure the the API is enabled.

+On Linux and macOS, keymapp create's a Unix Domain Socket located at $CONFIG_DIR/.keymapp/keymapp.sock.

-By default, the API listens on port `50051`.
-If you have changed the port in the UI, you can specify the port to Kontroll by setting the `KEYMAPP_PORT` environment variable.
+On Windows, by default, the API listens on port `50051`.
+If you have changed the port in keymapp's settings UI, you can specify the port to Kontroll by setting the `KEYMAPP_PORT` environment variable.

 ## Usage
 ```